Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: BAPS Charities

-BAPS Charities is a global non-religious, charitable organisation that originated from the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha (BAPS) with a focus on serving society.
-Their history of service activities can be traced back to Swaminarayan (1781-1830), who opened alms houses, built shelters, worked against addiction, and abolished the practice of sati and female infanticide with the goals of removing suffering and effecting positive social change.
+BAPS Charities is a religious charitable organization that originates from the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha.
+Their history of service is inspired by Swaminarayan (1781-1830), who opened alms houses, built shelters, worked against addiction, and abolished the practice of sati and female infanticide with the goals of removing suffering and effecting positive social change.
 This focus on service to society is stated in the organisation's vision, that "every individual deserves the right to a peaceful, dignified, and healthy way of life.
 And by improving the quality of life of the individual, we are bettering families, communities, our world, and our future."